openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/auto-device-selection.rst

 AUTO will then query all available devices and remove CPU from the candidate list.

 Note that if you choose to exclude CPU from device candidate list, CPU will not be able to support the initial model compilation stage.
-See more information in :ref:`How AUTO Works <how-auto-works>`.
+See more information in `How AUTO Works <#auto-device-selection>`__.

 Performance Hints for AUTO